-What is Omnichannel Commerce?
-Definition, Benefits, and Trends
+What Is Omnichannel Commerce?
+A Guide to Benefits and Trends

 By Tessa Roberts

-What is Omnichannel Commerce?
-Definition, Benefits, and Trends
+What Is Omnichannel Commerce?
+A Guide to Benefits and Trends

 Table of Contents

-Find out what omnichannel means for your business today — and in the future.
+Find out what an omnichannel customer experience means for your business today — and in the future.

-Omnichannel retail (or omnichannel commerce) is a multichannel approach to sales that focus on providing seamless customer experience whether the client is shopping online from a mobile device, a laptop or in a brick-and-mortar store.
+Omnichannel commerce is a multichannel approach to sales that is focused on providing seamless customer experiences across multiple channels.
+The goal is to create a consistent experience at every touchpoint whether the customer is shopping online from a mobile device, on a laptop, or in a brick-and-mortar store.

-According to Harvard Business Review, 73 percent of all customers use multiple channels during their purchase journey.
+According to Harvard Business Review, 73% of all customers use multiple channels during their purchase journey.

 The State of Commerce Experience 2021 shows that almost half (44%) of B2C buyers and 58% of B2B buyers say they always or often research a product online before going to a physical store.
 Even when in-store, they will still go online to continue their research.

-Only when customers have gathered as much information as possible from a variety of sources to support their purchase decision, will they decide to buy from a retailer.
+These e-commerce trends show that only when customers have gathered as much information as possible from a variety of sources to support their purchase decision will they decide to buy from a retailer.

-Omnichannel operations focus on the entire customer experience—not the customer’s individual experiences on different channels.
+So, a good omnichannel strategy is to focus on the entire customer experience — not the customer’s individual experiences on different channels.

-- Multichannel commerce sells your product to your customers on different channels, both online and offline.
+- Multichannel commerce means you're selling your product to your customers on different channels, both online and offline.
 You interact with your customer via social media, by phone, and in your physical store.
 Your online presence is on point and your customers know where to find you.
 Multichannel is already a great strategy to get people engaging with your brand.

-- Omnichannel commerce takes place on multiple channels too, like the multichannel commerce strategy.
-Without multichannel, there's no omnichannel.
+- Omnichannel commerce also takes place on multiple channels, like the multichannel commerce strategy, which is where it can feel confusing.
+Just keep in mind that without multichannel, there's no omnichannel.
 The big difference is that omnichannel commerce connects all channels.
-This means your customer has a seamless experience across all platforms.
+This means your customer has a seamless experience across every platform.

 Benefits of Omnichannel Commerce